ceedee666/modern-abap-curriculum/docs/ro_list_report.md

 ![Preview containing all columns](./imgs/ro_list_report/preview_with_data.png)

-Note that the Fiori elements app already provides several useful features, such as the ability to resize columns, change the sort order, filter by clicking on the column header, and export to MS Excel.
+Note that the SAP Fiori elements app already provides several useful features, such as the ability to resize columns, change the sort order, filter by clicking on the column header, and export to MS Excel.

 ## Adding UI Annotations

-As previously mentioned, the Fiori App in this tutorial is built using the [SAP Fiori elements](https://experience.sap.com/fiori-design-web/smart-templates/) framework.
+As previously mentioned, the SAP Fiori App in this tutorial is built using the [SAP Fiori elements](https://experience.sap.com/fiori-design-web/smart-templates/) framework.
 This framework offers different floorplans to create apps for various use cases.
 Currently, SAP Fiori Elements provides the following floorplans: